Misogyny is hatred or strong prejudice against women.

 evaluate contemporary and modern accusations of misogyny.

 Misogyny in the nursing world?
-A historical overview
+A historical

 Zapico F, Adrian J., Escuela Universitaria de Enfermeria Valle Hebron de Barcelona.